Douglas County Veterans Service Office assists veterans and their families in obtaining benefits and services in the

 Concurrent Retirement and Disability Payments (CRDP) for Disabled Veterans – (CRDP) restores retired pay on a graduated 10-year schedule for retirees with a 50 – 90 percent VA-rated disability.
-Concurrent retirement payments increase 10% per year through 2013.
-Veterans rated 100% disabled by VA are entitled to full CRDP without being phased in.
+Concurrent retirement payments increase by 10% per year through 2013.
+Veterans rated 100% disabled by the VA are entitled to full CRDP without being phased in.
 Veterans receiving benefits at the 100% rate due to individual unemployability are entitled to full CRDP in Oct.
 2008.

 Eligibility: Veterans must meet all three of the following criteria:

 - Have 20 or more years on active duty, or a reservist age 60 or order with 20 or more creditable years.